-F. School Phones are extremely busy however we do allow students to call home in case of an emergency.
-Whenever possible, parents and children are encouraged to make pick-up and after-school arrangements at home.
-Please avoid calling your child on their cell phone as this interrupts the learning process.
+F. School Phones are extremely busy and we only allow students to call home in case of an emergency.
+Whenever possible, avoid leaving phone messages for your children at school.
+It is difficult to ensure that they will receive the message.
+Parents and children are encouraged to make pick-up and after-school arrangements at home.